lucrod1/angular-rs-datagrid/README.md

 };
 ```

-`Then JSON RESPONSE for pagination in back-end, this example the implementation in spring data.`
+<b>Then JSON RESPONSE for pagination in back-end, this example the implementation in spring data.<b>

 ```
 {